-3.8 Outdoor amenity space
+3.8 Outdoor Amenity Space

 - 3.8.1 The provision of outdoor amenity space is an important consideration for residential development.
 Residential units with insufficient garden outdoor amenity space are unlikely to provide good living conditions for future occupiers.
-As set out in para 2.9.1 one of the key qualities of Barnet's suburban character is its significant amount of garden space. - as its location in relation to dwellings has a bearing on provision.
+As set out in paragraph 2.9.1 one of the key qualities of Barnet's suburban character is its significant amount of garden space. - 3.8.2 The role and function of amenity space as well as its location in relation to dwellings has a bearing on provision.
 A front garden area is a semi private space where greater overlooking is acceptable and desirable, which may be used for bin storage and as a front setting.
 A back garden is a more private space which has restricted access and will be used accordingly.
 Confusing the use of space may compromise and limit the potential use of garden space and may result in low quality amenity space.
-Not all outdoor amenity space will be considered useable and able to contribute to amenity provision. - 3.8.3 Guidance on the standards for outdoor amenity space will be set out in the Sustainable Design and Construction SPD.
+Not all outdoor amenity space will be considered useable and able to contribute to amenity provision.

+3.8.3 Guidance on the standards for outdoor amenity space will be set out in the Sustainable Design and Construction SPD.
 Any garden development which compromises these minimum standards will not be permitted.
 In town centres and for some higher density schemes including tall buildings it may not be feasible for development to provide individual private garden space.
 In these instances the development should make a financial contribution to the nearest appropriate green space to compensate for the lack of private garden space.
 The provision of shared communal gardens in flatted developments may allow suburban character to be maintained outside town centres.
 It also prevents the subdivision of open amenity space and thereby contributes to a better appearance.